meljonk/meljonk.github.io/neighborhood-map/README.md

 ## Udacity Neighborhood Map Project
 [Live Map](https://meljonk.github.io/neighborhood-map/index.html)

+To run locally, download the github repo [here](https://github.com/meljonk/meljonk.github.io/tree/master/neighborhood-map) and open the index.html file on your localhost.

 ### Project Overview
 To develop a single page application featuring a map of a neighborhood that displays map markers identifying at least 5 locations that you are interested in within this neighborhood.
 This app should display those locations by default when the page is loaded with the highlighted locations, third-party data about those locations, and various ways to browse the content, using the Knockout.js framework.

 ### Resources & References